Impetigo, one of the most common skin infections among kids usually produces blisters or sores on the face, neck, hands, and diaper area.

 Impetigo is a skin infection caused by bacteria and not viral.
 Bacteria that cause impetigo are Staphylococcus aureus and group A beta-hemolytic Streptococci.
 It is more widespread in children than adults.

 Last reviewed at:

 06 Jan 2022 - 2 min read

 Query: Hi doctor, I have cough for about a week.
 It is a mild one with a bit sore throat.
 So, I did my sputum test in a laboratory and the following are the results I received today.
 Acid fast bacilli smear - acid fast bacilli not detected.
 In sputum culture and sensitivity, culture - negative, organism - ...
 Read Full »

 Query: Hello doctor,My mother is now 55 years and has been suffering from irritable bowel syndrome (IBS) for over a year.
 Her condition was not so bad before.
 She was diagnosed with intestinal disease and was given some antibiotics like Flagyl or Metronidazole.
 After she took those pills for a month, she h...
 Read Full »

 Query: Hello doctor, I have a strong itching and hot feeling in the space between my left thigh and vagina.
 What could be causing this?
 I am really not able to tell if there is a color change.
 Read Full »

-Do you have a question on Itching or Antibiotics?Ask a Doctor Online
+Do you have a question on Antibiotics or Impetigo?Ask a Doctor Online